jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 first explain the concepts of tokens and preprocessor tokens.

-In computer science, a "token" is the smallest piece of a program which is meaningful to a given language's compiler.
+In computer science, a "token" is the smallest piece of a program which is meaningful to a given language's compiler/interpreter.
 Take the following line of C++ code:

 {% highlight cpp %}
 int foo = (5 + 8) * 3;  // foo is an original name